Rules and permissions can only be migrated from Exchange Server 2010+ (or Office 365). This is due to API limitations in earlier versions of Exchange.

 Specifically, for Exchange server 2010+, running SP1+, here is how rules and permissions are handled:

 - We migrate server-side rules.
 We do not migrate client-side rules.

 - Exchange migrations only migrate the permissions of system folders by default.
 System folders include folders like "Inbox", "Sent" and "Trash".
 However if the customer wants to migrate permissions for all folders, they can use advanced option “MustMigrateAllPermissions=1".

-- We migrate folder permissions but not delegate/sharing permissions, which means that "Send As" and "Send On Behalf Of" permissions are not migrated.
+- We migrate folder permissions but not delegate/sharing permissions, which means that "Send As" and "Send On Behalf Of" or Full Access type permissions are not migrated.